 What Makes a Sofa Farmhouse in Practice

 A farmhouse sofa is less about one exact silhouette and more about approachable comfort plus materials that feel honest: textured fabric, visible wood, or leather that develops patina.
-Historically, farmhouse living spaces and furnishings were shaped by practicality, healthfulness, and efficiency, which is why the style still rewards function-first choices.
+The style grew out of practical homes, so it still works best when function comes first.

 Traditional vs. Modern Farmhouse Sofas